Mamluk dynasty of Iraq: Ali Al-kahiya (1802–1807)

-Ali Pasha repelled the Wahhabi raids against Najaf and Hillah in 1803 and 1806 but failed to challenge their domination of the desert.
+Ali Al-kahiya repelled the Wahhabi raids against Najaf and Hillah in 1803 and 1806 but failed to challenge their domination of the desert.

-Ali Pasha was assassinated in 1807 by Madar beg al Abadhi and his followers due to personal grudges against him, while Ali was praying, by stabbing, They initially escaped but were apprehended and killed with their bodies sent to Baghdad.
+Ali Al-kahiya was assassinated in 1807 by Madar beg al Abadhi and his followers due to personal grudges against him, while Ali was praying, by stabbing, They initially escaped but were apprehended and killed with their bodies sent to Baghdad.

-Sulayman Pasha the Little (1807–1810)
+Sulayman the Little (1807–1810)

-After Ali's assassination in 1807, his nephew Sulayman Pasha the Little took over the government.
+After Ali's assassination in 1807, his nephew Sulayman the Little took over the government.
 Inclined to curtail provincial autonomies, Sultan Mahmud II (1808–39) made his first attempt to oust the Mamluks from Baghdad in 1810.
 Ottoman troops deposed and killed Sulayman, but again failed to maintain control of the country.
 After yet another bitter internecine feud in 1816, Sulayman's energetic son-in-law Dawud Pasha ousted his rival Said Pasha (საიდ ფაშა; 1813–16) and took control of Baghdad.
 The Ottoman government reluctantly recognized his authority.

 Dawud Pasha (1816–1831)

 Dawud Pasha (დაუდ ფაშა) was the last of the Mamluk rulers of Iraq.
 Dawud Pasha initiated important modernization programs that included clearing canals, establishing industries, reforming the army with the help of European instructors, and founding a printing press.
 He maintained elaborate pomp and circumstance at his court.
 Besides the usual troubles with the Arab tribes and internal dissensions with sheikhs, he was involved in more serious fighting with the Kurds and the conflict with Iran over the influence in the Kurdish principality of Baban.
 The conflict culminated in the Iranian invasion of Iraq and the occupation of Sulaymaniyah in 1818.
 Later, Dawud Pasha capitalized on the destruction of Janissaries at Constantinople in 1826, and eliminated the Janissaries as an independent local force.

 Meanwhile, the existence of the autonomous regime in Iraq, a long-time source of anxiety at Constantinople, became even more threatening to the Porte when Muhammad Ali Pasha of Egypt began to claim Ottoman Syria.
 In 1830, the Sultan decreed Dawud Pasha's dismissal, but the emissary carrying the order was arrested at Baghdad and executed.
 In 1831, the Ottoman army under Ali Riza Pasha marched from Aleppo into Iraq.
 Devastated by floods and an epidemic of bubonic plague, Baghdad capitulated after a ten-week-long blockade which caused mass-famine.
 Dawud Pasha, facing opposition from local clergymen within Iraq, surrendered to the Ottomans and was treated with favor.
 His life ended in 1851, while he was custodian of the shrine at Medina.
 The arrival of the Sultan's new governor in Baghdad in 1831 signaled the beginning of a direct Ottoman rule in Iraq.

-The new Ottoman governor, Ali Ridha Pasha, was forced to come to terms with the still-pervasive Mamluk presence in Baghdad even after the last Mamluk pasha had been deposed.
-He later married the daughter of former Mamluk governor Sulayman Pasha the Little (1807–1810).
+The new Ottoman governor, Ali Ridha Pasha, was forced to come to terms with the still-pervasive Mamluk presence in Baghdad even after the last Mamluk ruler had been deposed.
+He later married the daughter of former Mamluk governor Sulayman the Little (1807–1810).